-Thursdays through October - 5:30 - 6:30 p.m. in the Great Hall Parking Lot Join us at Thursday Night Community Meals, albeit a bit different than before!
-With all the safety precautions in place, participants will be invited to not only drive-thru and pick-up a hot meal, but drive-in and enjoy fellowship and conversation tail-gate style in our specially-marked, physically-distanced parking lot.
+Curbside Community Meal Pickup Resuming Thursday, Feb.
+4 5:30 - 6:30 p.m. at Door #6 outside the Great Hall Join us at Thursday Night Community Meals, albeit a bit different than before!
+With all the safety precautions in place, participants will be invited to drive up and pick-up a warm, home cooked meal curbside.
+Please spread the word to those you may know that could benefit from this outreach ministry!

 Carlos Gantchoff has been named the new Director of the Community Resource Center (CRC) at St. Andrew’s Lutheran Church effective immediately.
 Gantchoff brings more than 30 years of experience in community service and education, and is passionate about empowering the underprivileged and underserved.
 He is excited about being part of the CRC, which offers hope and support while providing basic needs (food, clothing, supplies) and supportive case management to assist families in crisis.
 “I saw in this community and in this congregation a genuine love for people,” stated Gantchoff, 54.
 “People here are looking for good work, good things to do for others.
 We have the same mission and goals we can accomplish together.
 I think we will be lions moving in the same direction for good.”
 “We are thrilled to welcome Carlos to the team!” said Kyle Jackson, St. Andrew’s Executive Pastor of Serve and Care.
 “Carlos has spent his life seeking after justice and working with those who have been hurt by life's circumstances.
 His camping ministry and teaching with underserved communities uniquely suits him to this role.
 Please join me in welcoming Carlos Gantchoff!”
 That camping ministry was in Rhinelander, Wisconsin, where Gantchoff in his 20s ran a children’s camp for underprivileged children for 10 years.
 After obtaining an education degree, he taught at the same elementary school he had attended as a child in Scottsdale, Arizona.
 “I taught the underserved community in that school that they are worth something,” he said.
 “I was one of the underserved when I was their age.
 I wanted to make sure kids like me knew that they can be amazing people.
 I used to tell them, ‘You have to be better than me, and I’m pretty good.’”
 Gantchoff was born in Los Angeles, grew up in Scottsdale, and flaunts his [...]